 A woven cover is infused with a phase change molecule that’s engineered to maintain a skin temperature of 88 degrees.
 The comfort system includes two layers that adjust to the shape of the sleeper to redistribute their weight.
 The top layer uses 1.5 inches of polyfoam.
 This layer has copper and phase change infusions to pull away excessive heat.
 A 2-inch layer of polyfoam is crafted for responsiveness.

 The transition layer uses 1-inch of memory foam to act as a barrier between the comfort and support systems.
 An 8-inch layer or encased coils gives support, bounce, and breathability while isolating motion.
 The coils are divided into different support zones to ensure adequate reinforcement for heavier areas of the body and comfortable cradling for the head, shoulders, and legs.
 Finally, a 1-inch layer of polyfoam serves as the base of the mattress.

 Three firmness options are available: Soft, Medium, and Firm.
 These correspond to medium soft (4), medium firm (6), and firm (7), respectively.
 Sleepers who weigh under 130 pounds are likely to prefer the plusher feel of the Soft version of the mattress.
-Those who weigh between 130 and 230 pounds may like the support and conforming of the Medium or Firm versions of the mattress.
+Those who weigh between 130 and 230 pounds may like the support and conforming of the Medium version of the mattress.
 Individuals who weigh over 230 pounds are likely to get the best support from the Firm version.